Diving rebreather: Applications

 Diving rebreathers are generally used for scuba applications, where the amount of breathing gas carried by the diver is limited, but are also occasionally used as gas extenders for surface-supplied diving and as bailout systems for scuba or surface-supplied diving.
 Gas reclaim systems used for deep heliox diving use similar technology to rebreathers, as do saturation diving life support systems, but in these applications the gas recycling equipment is not carried by the diver.
 Atmospheric diving suits also carry rebreather technology to recycle breathing gas as part of the life-support system.

 Rebreathers are usually more complex to use than open circuit scuba, and have more potential points of failure, so acceptably safe use requires a greater level of skill, attention and situational awareness, which is usually derived from understanding the systems, diligent maintenance and overlearning the practical skills of operation and fault recovery.
 Fault tolerant design can make a rebreather less likely to fail in a way that immediately endangers the user, and reduces the task loading on the diver which in turn may lower the risk of operator error.

 Semi-closed rebreather technology is also used in diver carried surface supplied gas extenders, mainly to reduce helium use.
 Some units also function as an emergency gas supply using on-board bailout cylinders: The US Navy MK29 rebreather can extend the duration of the Flyaway Mixed Gas System diving operations by five times while retaining the original mixed-gas storage footprint on the support ship.
 The Soviet IDA-72 semi-closed rebreather has a scrubber endurance of 4 hours on surface supply, and bailout endurance at 200m of 40 minutes on on-board gas.
 The US Navy Mark V Mod 1 heliox mixed gas helmet has a scrubber canister mounted on the back of the helmet and an inlet gas injection system which recirculates the breathing gas through the scrubber to remove carbon dioxide and thereby conserve helium.
 The injector nozzle would blow 11 times the volume of the injected gas through the scrubber.

+Semi-closed rebreathers are also used as bailout sets for saturation divers diving from closed bells, as they are capable of longer endurance than open circuit bailout sets, and are constrained by the requirement of fitting through the bell lower hatch while on the diver.

+The DIVEX COBRA (Compact Bailout Rebreathing Apparatus) is an emergency rebreather system intended for use as a bailout set for saturation diving to a maximum of 450 msw.
+It is CE certified to NORSOK U101 (Diving Respiratory Equipment) and EN14143 (Self Contained Rebreathing Apparatus).
+Work of breathing is claimed to be low.
+The semi-closed rebreather is purely mechanical in operation, has an endurance of 45 minutes using self contained gas supplied from twin cylinders mounted in the casing, and is activated by a single turn of a control valve.